Samplers in Salem

 Visited countries map

-Posted by jerry on February 22nd, 2007 — Posted in Journal, Travel
+Posted by Jerry on February 22nd, 2007 — Posted in Journal, Travel

 Here’s a great way to share your travels – create your own visited countries map.
 I was amazed when I thought back to the places I have visited over the years, to find that I’ve actually visited quite a few countries (16) coverin 7 percent of the globe – mostly during my studies, some holiday and some business travel.
 But the map is of course only one representation of place – in most of these countries I have only visited one or two cities, rather than the whole country as the map might imply.
 So the big blob of China, for instance is there, but I have only visited Beijing in that country – as part of a tour with the band.